aspose-total/Aspose.Total-Products/total/en/net/conversion/eml-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EML to DOC via .NET" h2=".NET API to Render EML to DOC on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+As a .NET developer, you may be looking for ways to add EML to DOC conversion features to your applications.
+In this case, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the perfect solution.
+Aspose.Total for .NET is a suite of APIs that allow you to manipulate various file formats, including EML and DOC.

+The first step in the process is to convert the EML file format to HTML.
+This can be done using [Aspose.Email for .NET](https://products.aspose.com/email/net/).
+Aspose.Email for .NET is a powerful API that allows you to easily convert EML files to HTML.

+Once the EML file has been converted to HTML, you can then use [Aspose.Words for .NET](https://products.aspose.com/words/net/) to render the HTML to DOC.
+Aspose.Words for .NET is a powerful API that allows you to easily render HTML to DOC.
+It also provides a wide range of features, such as the ability to create, edit, and convert documents.

-If you are a .NET developer looking to add EML to DOC conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EML file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to DOC.
+In conclusion, if you are a .NET developer looking to add EML to DOC conversion features to your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the perfect solution.
+By using [Aspose.Email for .NET](https://products.aspose.com/email/net/) and [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can easily convert EML files to HTML and then render the HTML to DOC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}